the PLANT A TREE PROJECT HAS BEEN CONCLUDED.

 (which are not ideal for absorbing CO2), however,

 planting trees contributes to avoid malnutrition e famines.
-Tree species with deep roots promote the fight
+Tree species with deep roots help fight desertification.

 In Europe or the United States, there is no imminent threat of deforestation; in fact, trees are increasing year by year.

-Here, trees are growing at a slower rate, making these regions less urgent in the fight against climate change.
+Here, trees grow at a slower rate, making these regions less urgent in the fight against climate change.
 However, other threats loom, such as the insect slaughter.

 https://kb.tree-nation.com/it/knowledge/where-are-trees-most-needed